NicoleRauch/WaniKaniBookClubGenerator/README.md

 ## Requirements

-You need to install node.js (at least v.10) [which can be downloaded here](https://nodejs.org/en/download/).
+You need to install node.js (at least version 8) [which can be downloaded here](https://nodejs.org/en/download/).

 ## Configuration